1992 Pacific typhoon season: Severe Tropical Storm Polly (Isang)

 Developing to Omar's west, Polly began its life on August 23 and reached tropical storm strength on the 26th.
 As a developing monsoon depression, it had a large outflow.
 Polly retained that throughout its lifetime, inhibiting intensification past 60 mi/h winds.
 On the 30th, the storm hit southeastern Taiwan, and on the 31st it hit China.

 Torrential rains produced by Tropical Storm Polly triggered devastating floods that killed 202 people and injured hundreds more.
 More than 5 million people were left homeless across Fujian and Zhejiang Provinces in China.
 Total losses from the storm were roughly $450 million.

 Typhoon Ryan

 Ryan was a potent typhoon that passed east of Japan.
+Despite passing well offshore, the storm damaged 3,128 homes and destroyed nine homes in Hokkaido.
+One person was killed.
+Damage was estimated at ¥13.9 billion (US$110 million).